xubingyue/avocadodb/Documentation/DocuBlocks/Rest/Collections/JSF_post_api_collection.md

 are resized individually and can be initially built in parallel.
 For example, 64 might be a sensible value for a collection with 100 000 000 documents.
-Currently, only the edge index respects this value, but other index types might follow in future ArangoDB versions.
+Currently, only the edge index respects this value, but other index types might follow in future AvocadoDB versions.
 Changes (see below) are applied when the collection is loaded the next time.
 This option is meaningful for the MMFiles storage engine only.